 Dates and Fee for PD

 Saturday, September 22nd 9am to 12pm

-Fee for the professional development is $395 + HST.
-This includes all materials, a light breakfast and lunch.
+Fee for the professional development is $449 + HST.
+This includes all resources, materials, a light breakfast and lunch.

 Dates and Fee for Class Trip to Tommy Thompson Park

-The class trip to Tommy Thompson Park is $420 + HST and is organized with the TRCA directly.
+The full-day class trip to Tommy Thompson Park is $420 + HST and a half-day trip is $255 + HST.
+The trip is organized directly with the TRCA.
 Dates for the trip are reserved on a first-come-first-serve basis.
 Available dates are:

 October 3rd, 4th, 12th, 15th, 18th, 19th, 22nd and 23rd.

 Professional Development in September and class trip are taking place outside at Tommy Thompson Park.
 All areas are accessible.
 There is walking involved, though driving in the park can be accommodated.